emailbox/minimail_mobileapp/README.md

 ## Current status

 Version: 0.1 aka Extreme Alpha
 It's alive!
 Minimail is usable as a mobile email client at this point (not just a prototype)!
-Sending and receiving both work, you can view Threads, create Leisure Filters, and search links/attachments/emails.
+Sending and receiving both work, you can view Threads, and search links/attachments/emails.
 Push Notifications work only when using Phonegap Build.

-> Important Note: This is a pre-release, pre-stable version of Emailbox, and developers are encouraged to not use their primary email address!
+> Important Note: This is a pre-release, pre-stable version of Emailbox, and developers are discouraged from using their primary email address!

 Priorities include:
 - Refactor into correct Backbone patterns